 In 2015 Molly Rose Freeman, an Atlanta muralist was commissioned to do a recycling-themed mural on the back wall of the Wylde Center offices.
 Learn more about Molly Rose Freeman.

 Cardoon is our Wylde Center cat.
 In 2013 the Wylde Center rescued him from the Dekalb Animal Shelter to help alleviate a rodent problem.
 He has definitely been the best pest control investment we've ever made!

 Cardoon gets fed once a day by staff and volunteers.
 He is well fed, so please don't feed him any extra.

 You will often hear Cardoon's melancholy meow, but we assure you he is a very happy boy!
-He spends most of his days lounging in an office chair he "shares" with our plant sale manager, MJ or finding sunny spots in the garden.
+He spends most of his days lounging in an office chair or finding sunny spots in the garden.

 From artist Matthias Neumann: “Shelter II (basics)” is a site-specific installation that continues a body of work under the title “basics”, exploring an abstracted notion of form, material, space and utility.

 The work wants to be experienced both as an abstract sculptural gesture as well as an interactive spatial environment.
 “Basics” encourages an uncertainty in the dialog between the viewer and the work, opening possibilities in the public quality and appropriation of the work.
 The temporality of the site-specific intervention is mirrored by the material and constructive logic of the work.”
 Learn more about Matthias Neumann.